braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/customization/use_cases/carousel_view.md

 If you're implementing a carousel as a secondary Content Cards feed, refer to [Using multiple Content Card feeds]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/content_cards/multiple_feeds/) to ensure you sort cards into the correct feed based on key-value pairs.

 {% alert important %}
-It's important to ensure your marketing and developer teams coordinate on which key-value pairs will be used (e.g., `feed_type = brand_homepage`), as any key-value pairs marketers input into the Braze dashboard must exactly match the key-value pairs that the developers build into the app logic.
+It's important to ensure your marketing and developer teams coordinate on which key-value pairs will be used (for example, `feed_type = brand_homepage`), as any key-value pairs marketers input into the Braze dashboard must exactly match the key-value pairs that the developers build into the app logic.
 {% endalert %}

 For iOS-specific developer documentation on the Content Cards class, methods, and attributes, refer to the iOS [`ABKContentCard` class reference](https://appboy.github.io/appboy-ios-sdk/docs/interface_a_b_k_content_card.html).